-- 1. Any student who is aware that a violation of the Student Code of Conduct is about to occur, is taking place, or has taken place, and who fails to make some reasonable effort to stop the offense, notify a staff member, or remove him- or herself from the situation may be considered responsible for the same violation. - 2.
+Any student who is aware that a violation of the Student Code of Conduct is about to occur, is taking place, or has taken place, and who fails to make some reasonable effort to stop the offense, notify a staff member, or remove him- or herself from the situation may be considered responsible for the same violation.

 Students hosting visitors on campus who are not enrolled at Averett University may be held responsible for the actions of their guests if they violate policies of the Student Code of Conduct.

-Violation 1st Offense 2 nd 3rd Offense 4th Offense Offense

-Shared Responsibility Verbal Warning Educational Reprimand Loss of Housing Privilege, may face Referral to Administrative Hearing with (Sections 26.1, 26.2, 26.3) Assignment Situational: Department Chair/Coach Notification 5 Community Service Hours Situational: Department Chair/Coach Notification reassignment Situational: Department Chair/Coach Notification Disciplinary Probation or Suspension as possible outcomes
+Violation 1st Offense 2nd Offense 3rd Offense 4th Offense Shared -Verbal Warning -Official -Loss of Housing -Referral to Responsibility Reprimand Privilege, may face Administrative (Sections 27.1, -Educational reassignment Hearing with 27.2, Assignment -5 Community Disciplinary 27.3) Service Hours -Situational: Probation or -Situational: Department Chair/ Suspension as Department Chair/ -Situational: Coach Notification possible outcomes Coach Notification Department

+Chair/ Coach Notification

-Smoking and Smokeless Tobacco (Section 27)
+Smoking and Smokeless Tobacco - Section 28

-As of July 2019, the legal age limit to buy or use tobacco products was increased from 18 to 21 in the state of Virginia SB 1727.
+As of July 1, 2020, the legal age limit to buy or use tobacco products is 21 in all states.
 Therefore, any student of Averett University under 21 years of age is prohibited from using, possessing, or purchasing any tobacco product on campus.
 Students over 21 years of age must still abide by campus rules, which prohibits tobacco use on campus anywhere except designated smoking areas, which have been defined as Frith and Fugate parking lots.